ckyycc/hdb-pool/README.md

 Returning a connection to the pool, the `connection` takes one required argument:

-- `connection`: a previously 'borrowed' connection
+- `connection`: a 'borrowed' connection.

 This function returns a `Promise`.
 This promise will resolve once the `connection` is accepted by the pool, or reject if the pool is unable to accept the `connection` for any reason (e.g `connection` is not a resource that came from the pool).
 If you do not care the outcome it is safe to ignore this promise.